 Although Fort Amanda saw no fighting during the war, it served as an important link in this supply line.
 On December 24, 1814, the United States and Britain signed the treaty of Ghent, which ended the war.
 By early 1815 the fort was abandoned and eventually taken over by local settlers.
 In the cemetery near the fort are 75 headstones dedicated to the memory of unknown American soldiers of the war of 1812.
 Some speculate these mark the graves of soldiers who were casualties of wounds or disease.

 The original fort is no longer standing but a granite monument was built in 1915 at the site of the original fort.
 The monument as well as the cemetery can be viewed during daylight hours.
 Ft.
 Amanda State Memorial is more than an historic site.
 It is home to a rich variety of plants and animals.
 Trails lead through wooded ravines, down to the river, or out to the monument.

-Fort Amanda State Memorial is owned by the Ohio Historical Society and operated and maintained by the Johnny Appleseed Metropolitan Park District.
+Fort Amanda State Memorial is owned by the Ohio History Connection and operated and maintained by the Johnny Appleseed Metropolitan Park District.

 - 11 acres

 - Fishing access to the Auglaize River